Ending pregnancy with medicinesAbortion pill

 You can take pain relievers such as ibuprofen (Motrin, Advil) or acetaminophen (Tylenol) to help with the pain.
 Do not take aspirin.
 Expect to have light bleeding for up to 4 weeks after a medical abortion.
 You will need to have pads to wear.
 Plan to take it easy for a few weeks.

 You should avoid vaginal intercourse for about a week after a medical abortion.
 You can get pregnant soon after an abortion, so talk with your health care provider about what birth control to use.
 Make sure you are using an effective contraception before you resume sexual activity.
 You should get your regular period in about 4 to 8 weeks.

 Follow up with Your Health Care Provider

-Make a follow-up appointment with your health care provider.
+Make a follow-up appointment with your provider.
 You need to be checked to make sure the abortion was complete and that you are not having any problems.
 In case it did not work, you will need to have an in-clinic abortion.